taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"Hmm?"*

-Iri: *"I'm on the bridge, they're discussing the location where they expect to find the naked humans in the Amazon!
+Iri: *"I'm on the bridge, they're discussing the location!
 Put up your face veil!"*

 ### Page 12